 Marketing means creating, communicating, and delivering value to customers while generating revenue.
 With a marketing degree, you’ll help organizations discover unmet customer needs and wants, develop products and services to satisfy those needs, and use advertising, promotions, pricing, distribution, personal selling, and customer relationship management to build strong brands that attract and retain customers.
 A marketing education from the Marketing Department at the David Eccles School of Business gives you a competitive advantage in one of the largest areas of employment in business today.
 In addition to our undergraduate major, the Eccles School offers a Professional Selling & Business Development Minor and a Professional Selling & Business Development Emphasis.

 Students with total GPAs between 3.00-3.19 will be individually considered and admitted on a case-by-case basis.
 Students with total GPAs below 3.0 will not be considered for the major

 Professional Selling & Business Development Minor

 Sales is among the top 4 career paths chosen by graduates in engineering, humanities, and the physical and social sciences.
-20% of business majors also establish a career in sales.
+About 60% of business graduates start their careers in sales, and that number climbs to 88% for marketing majors.
 In just 18 credits, this minor provides students with the personal and technical skills to succeed in a sales career.
 Course subjects include personal selling, sales management, business-to-business marketing, and sales technology, analytics, and operations.